Himanshu-atreus/internP/README.md

 -Keep in mind to perform the operation ( npx prisma db pull ) whenever you make any change in the schema

+-as we are using axios to send req to the backend keep in mind to add proxy of the backend URL